What the export is for

 A container that groups related healthcare records together so they can be moved or inspected as one package.

 A workflow object.
-In QbitQure it helps describe ownership, review state, handoff, and sign-off in a standards-shaped way.
+In QbitQure it helps describe ownership, coded review state, handoff, and sign-off in a standards-shaped way.

 Package contents